WE'RE PREPARING FOR A STORMWATERY FUTURE.

 WHAT IS A STORMWATER SYSTEM?

-The stormwater system collects rain that falls on impermeable surfaces—that is, buildings, roads and parking lots that prevent water from being absorbed directly into the ground—in storm drains and catch basins on roadways and parking lots.
-While this water is not as dirty as wastewater, it can contain significant pollutants such as motor oil, road salt, pet wastes, winter sand and other chemicals.
+Our stormwater system uses storm drains and catch basins to collect rain and snowmelt from impervious surfaces—that is, buildings, roadways and parking lots that prevent water from being absorbed directly into the ground.
+While not as dirty as wastewater, stormwater often contains pollutants that are harmful to the environment, such as motor oil, road salt, pet wastes, winter sand and other chemicals.

 Originally, many pipes in Augusta were "combined sewers," carrying both wastewater and stormwater.
 Heavy rains can cause combined sewers to overflow into the environment.
 These events are called Combined Sewer Overflows (CSO) by the Environmental Protection Agency (EPA).
 See graphic below.